Year of the Dog serial novel

 Uh, oh.
 “Did you have another fight with her?”

-Aunt Nell’s petite form barreled back into the living room.
+Auntie Nell’s petite form barreled back into the living room.
 “I have always gotten along with your cousin, but I swear, she could annoy the cockroaches out of a shed.”

 “She actually ordered me—ordered me, Ashwin—out of her kitchen when I was just trying to help her out like any good mother.”

-He could imagine what Aunt Nell’s version of “helping” looked like.
+He could imagine what Auntie Nell’s version of “helping” looked like.
 Hoo, boy.
 The two women had very different ways of cooking and cleaning.
 He would guess it was the cleaning part that the uptight germiphobe Yuina objected to.

-Aunt Nell continued, “But if I just relaxed around the house, Yuina just did her own thing and barely spoke to me!
+Auntie Nell continued, “But if I just relaxed around the house, Yuina just did her own thing and barely spoke to me!
 I felt like a hotel guest.”

 A headache started pounding right behind the bridge of his nose.
 Yuina lived for her engineering job and often got so caught up in work she didn’t even remember to sleep or eat, much less “waste” time in stilted conversation with her bored mother.
 If only Uncle Ramsey were still alive to mediate between the two strong-willed women.
 Yuina was usually too clueless to deliberately pick a fight with her mother, but Uncle Ramsey would always somehow keep them from rubbing against each other too much.